-20 Are any kinds of named patient (or similar expanded access) programmes in place?
+Are any kinds of named patient programmes in place?
 If so, what are the requirements for pre-launch access?

 Under certain circumstances, the FDA grants individuals access to unapproved, investigational drugs or devices for serious diseases under a 'single patient investigational new drug application', also commonly referred to as a 'single patient IND' or the 'compassionate use' exception.
 To obtain access for a particular patient to a drug that is in clinical trials, the treating physician must obtain permission from the drug manufacturer and submit an application for approval by the FDA.
+Alternatively, the IND sponsor (eg, a pharmaceutical company) may obtain access for a particular patient to a drug that is in clinical trials by including the individual patient's access to the existing IND protocol via an amendment.
 The FDA will grant individual access to the investigational drug if the following criteria are satisfied:

-- the patient's physician determines that there is 'no comparable or satisfactory alternative therapy available' to treat the patient's disease or condition and the risk from the investigational drug or device is no greater than the risk posed by the disease or condition; - the FDA determines that there is sufficient evidence of safety and effectiveness to support the use of the investigational drug or device; - the FDA concludes that providing access to the drug or device will not interfere with the ongoing clinical trial; and

-• the clinical investigator or sponsor submits to the FDA a clinical protocol for the patient's use of the investigational drug or device (21 USC section 360bbb(b)).
+- the patient's physician determines that there is 'no comparable or satisfactory alternative therapy available' to treat the patient's disease or condition and the risk from the investigational drug or device is no greater than the risk posed by the disease or condition: - the FDA determines that there is sufficient evidence of safety and effectiveness to support the use of the investigational drug or device. - the FDA concludes that providing access to the drug or device will not interfere with the ongoing clinical trial; and - the clinical investigator or sponsor submits to the FDA a clinical protocol for the patient's use of the investigational drug or device (21 USC section 360bbb(b)).